RyzenK8/Annjo/README.md

 # Annjo
-Project Annjo for Bot Music, il est basé sur le projet Foxy-Music
+Project Annjo for Bot Music, it is based on the project Foxy-Music

 #Install
 1. Download and unzip the Annjo directory